International Humanitarian Law / International Human Rights Law / Armed Non-State Actors / State Responsibility

 He has published widely on IHL, human rights law, international criminal law, the sources of international law, the responsibility of states and non-state actors and Swiss constitutional law.
 He is recognized as a leading expert in IHL.

 From 1985–1997 he worked for the International Committee of the Red Cross (ICRC), notably as Deputy Head of its Legal Division, Head of the ICRC delegations in Jordan and Syria and as Protection Coordinator for the former Yugoslavia.
-During his sabbatical in 2011, he rejoined the ICRC as a legal adviser to its delegation in Islamabad.

-Professor Sassòli has also served as Executive Secretary of the ICJ, a registrar at the Swiss Supreme Court and Chair of the Board of Geneva Call, an NGO that promotes respect for humanitarian norms among armed non-state actors.
+Professor Sassòli has also served as Executive Secretary of the ICJ, as registrar at the Swiss Supreme Court and Chair of the Board of Geneva Call, an NGO that promotes respect for humanitarian norms among armed non-state actors.

 ICRCLLM - Course